 Help Your Audience Tell Their Story (and Yours)

-When people feel a connection to you, believe in your purpose, and see a part of themselves in your story, then they want to share that feeling.
-That comes in the form of written and video testimonials and user-generated content.
+People who feel connected to you, believe in your purpose, and see a part of themselves in your story want to share that feeling.
+That comes in the form of testimonials and user-generated content.
 Reach out to your followers.
-Don’t be afraid to ask for genuine stories about how your narrative inspired or encouraged your clients.
+Don’t be afraid to ask for genuine stories about how your narrative inspired or encouraged them.
 When you engage and help others, the favor will be returned.

 Gain Trust With a Powerful Backstory